-There are numerous inflammatory signalling mediators that are involved following a brain injury including chemokines, pro-inflammatory cytokines and anaphylatoxins.
-These mediators seem to contribute to exacerbation of the secondary injury phase following brain injury.
-The regulation and expression of these mediators can result in: the detrimental features of blood-brain-barrier damage, cerebral oedema, chemotaxis and cell death; or the regenerative features of accumulation of progenitor cells, hyper-release of astrocytes (astrogliosis) and neuroprotection (reviewed previously82, Figure 2).
+Numerous inflammatory signalling mediators, including chemokines, pro-inflammatory cytokines and anaphylatoxins, seem to contribute to the exacerbation of the secondary injury phase following brain injury.
+The regulation and expression of these mediators can result in: the detrimental features of blood-brain-barrier damage, cerebral oedema, chemotaxis and cell death; or the regenerative features of an accumulation of progenitor cells, hyper-release of astrocytes (astrogliosis) and neuroprotection (reviewed previously74).

-Although many of the previous literature reported neuro-inflammation in non-sport related brain injuries or animal models, there is case study evidence for neuro-inflammation in sports concussion^{18,21}.
+Although many of the previous literature reported neuro-inflammation in non-sport-related brain injuries or animal models, there is case report evidence for neuro-inflammation in sports concussion^{18,20}.

-Diffuse or malignant cerebral oedema (sometimes referred to as "second impact syndrome") has previously been reported, following a concussion, in youth athletes19,21.
-Malignant cerebral oedema is characterised by brain swelling, haematoma and sometimes even death96.
+Diffuse or malignant cerebral oedema (sometimes referred to as second impact syndrome) has previously been reported, following a concussion, in youth athletes 18,20.
+Malignant cerebral oedema is characterised by brain swelling, haematoma and sometimes even death87.
 However, there is currently very little evidence to associate neuro-inflammatory mediators with malignant cerebral oedema.

 The mechanism which modulates the neuro-inflammatory response between beneficial and detrimental outcomes is currently unknown.
-It has only been theorised that repetitive brain impacts can cause dysregulation of inflammatory signalling mediators, which in turn could contribute to the neuropathology associated with CTE and other neurodegenerative diseases30.
+It has only been theorised that repetitive brain impacts can cause dysregulation of inflammatory signalling mediators, which in turn contributes to the neuropathology associated with CTE and other neurodegenerative diseases28.